Alexander III of Russia: Monuments

 In 1909, a bronze equestrian statue of Alexander III sculpted by Paolo Troubetzkoy was placed in Znamenskaya Square in front of the Moscow Rail Terminal in St. Petersburg.
 Both the horse and rider were sculpted in massive form, leading to the nickname of "hippopotamus".
 Troubetzkoy envisioned the statue as a caricature, jesting that he wished "to portray an animal atop another animal", and it was quite controversial at the time, with many, including the members of the Imperial Family, opposed to the design, but it was approved because the Empress Dowager unexpectedly liked the monument.
 Following the Revolution of 1917, the statue remained in place as a symbol of tsarist autocracy until 1937 when it was placed in storage.
 In 1994, it was again put on public display, although in a different place – in front of the Marble Palace.
 Another pre-revolutionary memorial is located in the city of Irkutsk at the Angara embankment.

 For Alexander's role in forging the Franco-Russian Alliance, the French Republic commissioned a bridge named in his honour, Pont Alexandre III.
 It was opened by his son, Nicholas II, and exists to this day.

 On 18 November 2017, Vladimir Putin unveiled a bronze monument to Alexander III on the site of the former Maly Livadia Palace in Crimea.
 The four-meter monument by Russian sculptor Andrey Kovalchuk depicts Alexander III sitting on a stump, his stretched arms resting on a sabre.
 An inscription says "Russia has only two allies: the Army and the Navy", although historians dispute whether the Tsar actually said those words.
 Alexander III is believed to be one of Putin's admired historic leaders, along with Joseph Stalin.
-On 5 June 2021, he unveiled another monument to Alexander on the site of Gatchina Palace, Leningrad Oblast.
+On 5 June 2021, he unveiled another monument to Alexander on the site of Gatchina Palace.

+There remains a monument dedicated to Alexander III in Zaczerlany, Poland.